hillelliottflemingc/GEOM99_WeeklyLogs/Week9/README.md

-Download the Word Document to view the detailed log with screen-shots.
+Download the Word Document (if provided) to view the detailed log with screen-shots.